Do you know the right Facebook cover photo size to make a great impression on your fans?

 What is a Facebook cover photo or video?

-Your Facebook cover photo, or video, is what appears right at the top right of your Facebook Page, when viewed on a desktop computer.
+Your Facebook cover photo, or video, is what appears right at the top of your Facebook Page.
 You can use your cover photo or video to show off what you do by highlighting your products, services, customers, or supporters.

 What is the right Facebook cover photo size?

 Worried about cropping or saving your video at the right size?
 Don’t fret, Facebook automatically adjusts the width of your photo or video to fill the cover photo space, and you can also drag the photo to reposition the area you want to be seen.